adpextwindong/Last-Viewer/src/architecture_readme.md

 The old RAF architecture might be needed for doing spinning animations or using RAF's and having a settimeout that removes that animation event handler.
 ### General Organization

-Func utils like zip need to be split out and imported correctly.
+~~Func utils like zip need to be split out and imported correctly.~~

 #### Load Tree Helper
-We need to split out file metadata from the current load tree helper.
+~~We need to split out file metadata from the current load tree helper.~~ DIMENSIONS PENDING

 Error handling and validation should be in there.

 THREEJS mesh defaults could be split out into another file to keep defaults in a single spot.

-Stitch scene graph might belong in the scene manager honestly.
-Not sure yet.
+~~Stitch scene graph might belong in the scene manager honestly.
+Not sure yet.~~

 #### Landmark handling in the VueX store
-Right now any landmark texts is just stashed in the respective obj.
-Which is unclean, unwieldly and should be the responsibiltiy of the file loader or scene manager.
+~~Right now any landmark texts is just stashed in the respective obj.
+Which is unclean, unwieldly and should be the responsibiltiy of the file loader or scene manager.~~

-We need a lookup table for names in the objs and their respective landmarks.
+~~We need a lookup table for names in the objs and their respective landmarks.~~
 #### File Loader
-Split out file loading from the scan selector component.
+~~Split out file loading from the scan selector component.
 It should handle freeing parsed files.
-Storing landmark texts in a parsed form.
+Storing landmark texts in a parsed form.~~

 We need an INFOOT API layer that works well with a file loader layer.

 The scan selector interface should accomodate that and be easier to use.
 This should consider a mobile interface too.
 For workstation usecases we might want to offer a tree style list to allow for layering, pairing, overlay.

-Clean up scene manager ownership of the load tree.
-The current interfaces is split across the scan selector, viewer layout and viewer engine boot process and doesn't support adding scans after initial load.
+~~Clean up scene manager ownership of the load tree.
+The current interfaces is split across the scan selector, viewer layout and viewer engine boot process and doesn't support adding scans after initial load.~~

-Build up a file loader to handle adding scans during operation.
+~~Build up a file loader to handle adding scans during operation.~~

 Persisting a scan viewing session across open and closes.

-Seperate the boot process out of file loading so we can present a webgl canvas as soon as possible.
-The scan selector should end up being a component that talks to the scene manager instead of kicking off the boot process.
+~~Seperate the boot process out of file loading so we can present a webgl canvas as soon as possible.
+The scan selector should end up being a component that talks to the scene manager instead of kicking off the boot process.~~

-Clean up the load tree object crust in scan_selector.
+~~Clean up the load tree object crust in scan_selector.
 Right now theres a LoadTreeFromObject function that is very untype safe and makes no assertions about the object it accepts.
 We can probably use a class around loadTree or something to validate this.
-Or have an actual constructor.
+Or have an actual constructor.~~

 The current 'load scheme's' should be turned into a real data type that can store a session.
 Then the file loader can dyn dispatch based on the paths being on disk, via API (using an iTouch API layer), or API cached on disk or something.
 This will have to deal with more persistence related things and VueX most likely.